Brramble/disktemplogger/README.md

 # DiskTempLogger
-Record disk temps to a csv and interpret them via HTML and PHP.
+Record disk temps from `smartctl` to csv and interpret them via HTML and PHP.

 # Installation
 1. Run `temp.py` on cronjob.
 E.g every 30 minutes.